dell/karavi-authorization/docs/ARCHITECTURE.md

 ### Bearer Tokens

-Karavi Authorization overrides any existing authorization mechanism with the use of JSON Web Tokens (JWTs).
+Karavi Authorization overrides any existing authorization mechanism between a CSI Driver and its corresponding Storage Array with the use of JSON Web Tokens (JWTs).
 The CSI Driver and Storage Array will not be aware of this taking place.

 In the context of [RFC-6749](https://tools.ietf.org/html/rfc6749#section-1.5) there are two such JWTs that are used: